takuya-takeuchi/Demo/SmartCard/pcsc-sharp/02_GetStatus/README.md

-# Enumerate SmartCard Readers
+# Get status of SmartCard

 ## Abstracts

-* Enumerate SmartCard Readers connected to machine by using `PCSC`
+* Retrieve status of SmartCard by using `PCSC`

 ## Requirements